paxdotdev/pax/README.md

 **_(Preview)_** — Pax is a cross-platform graphical app runtime and declarative authoring language.

-Pax aims to render any GUI or interactive 2D graphics you could imagine, offering fine-grained control over 2D vector drawing and animations.
+Pax aims to render any GUI or interactive 2D graphics you could imagine, offering fine-grained control over layout as well as vector drawing and animations.

 Pax is authored alongside Rust, and compiles through Rust into lightweight native app executables or WebAssembly-powered Web apps.

 As of September 2022, Pax is being developed in the open, [in alpha preview](https://docs.pax-lang.org/status-sept-2022.html).